MarkWarneke/markwarneke.github.io/_posts/2020-04-02-Super-AzureAd-Service-Principal.md

 ## Considerations

 Make sure these steps are taken deliberately.
 Allowing a service account to modify Azure AD has potential risks associated to it.
-E.g. accidental / deliberate deletion of Application registrations.
+E.g. accidental / deliberate deletion of application registrations.
 Creation of malicious application associated to the Azure AD tenant etc.

 Consider the *Super Service Principal* as a high privileged account and secure the secrets and access to it accordingly, see [improving security by protecting elevated-privilege accounts at Microsoft](https://www.microsoft.com/en-us/itshowcase/improving-security-by-protecting-elevated-privilege-accounts-at-microsoft) and [securing privileged access for hybrid and cloud deployments in Azure AD](https://docs.microsoft.com/en-us/azure/active-directory/users-groups-roles/directory-admin-roles-secure).